 There are currently two DMSPs which are split by geographical location.

-GTM - National Grid Metering who provide the Class 1 service for SMPs within Cadent, Wales and West Utilities and Northern Gas networks.
+GTM - National Grid Metering who provide the Class 1 service for SMPs within Cadent, Wales and West Utilities and Northern Gas Networks.

-SGM - SGN Commercial Services Ltd who provide the Class 1 service within Southern and Scotland Gas networks.
+SGM - SGN Commercial Services Ltd who provide the Class 1 service within Southern and Scotland Gas Networks.

 The purpose of this Class 1 Read Service Supporting Document is to detail the logic and approach for key elements of the service which should be visible to Shippers.